Monday, 30 March 2015

 Let us do the Egg Fried Rice at first!

-Wash the rice and boil in enough water till 70% done.
-Drain the water and pour over a tray, spread evenly.
+Wash the rice, boil in enough water till 70% done.
+Drain the water, pour over a tray, spread evenly.

-Wash and cut into small cubes the onion and the bell peppers.
+Wash and cut into small cubes the onion, bell peppers.
 Get the minced garlic & ginger ready.

-Add the minced garlic and ginger, fry till it is light brown.
-Add the onion pieces and fry till translucent.
-Add the cubed vegetables and saute for 2 minutes at high heat.
-Pour in the soya sauce and stir for a minute.
+Add the washed sliced onion, fry until translucent.
+Add the washed, slitted green chillies, stir for a minute at high heat.
+Pour in the soya sauce, stir for a minute.

-Add the rice and stir cook at high heat.
+Add the rice, add maximum of the washed and chopped spring onion.
+Stir cook at high heat.
 Season with salt n pepper.
 Stir well, add the scrambled egg.
 Stir again.
-Switch off gas, its done.
+Switch off the gas stove, it is done.

-Transfer to a serving bowl and garnish with chopped spring onions [I forgot to]
+Transfer to a serving bowl, garnish with the rest of the chopped spring onions.

-Now the preparation of the Sweet n Sour Paneer!
+Now let us prepare the Sweet n Sour Paneer!

-Wash and cut the onions and bell peppers into cubes separately.
-Slit the green chillies and keep the minced ginger and garlic ready.
+Wash and cut the onions, bell peppers into cubes.
+Slit the green chillies, keep the minced ginger and garlic ready.

 Heat the oil in a wok.
 Fry the paneer pieces till light brown in batches.
-Keep aside.
+Take out and keep aside.

 Keep 2 tbsp oil in the wok and the rest keep aside for future use.
 Add the minced ginger and garlic in wok and fry till it gives aroma.
-Add the onions and saute till translucent.
+Add the cubed onions and stir fry until translucent.

-Now add the bell peppers and saute for about 2 minutes at high heat.
+Now add the bell peppers, stir for about 2 minutes at high heat.
 Pour the light soy sauce & sweet n sour sauce, season with salt n pepper.

-Add the paneer pieces and the slitted green chillies.
-Fold in well and switch off.
+Add the paneer pieces, slitted green chillies.
+Fold in well, switch off the gas stove.

 Both dishes are to be served hot and fresh!